Mserhatarslan/Saha-Robotics-BootCamp/README.md

 ![image](https://user-images.githubusercontent.com/63358327/165772709-d87d2efb-3cae-4287-93a8-d79aad554319.png)

-Adding our C++ file as node and linking the node to catkin library, above change
+Adding our C++ file as node and linking the node to catkin library,above change

-Catkin_make is
+Output from terminal when we do catkin_make

 ![image](https://user-images.githubusercontent.com/63358327/165771816-ccac885a-5e2e-428d-92a4-9b01d7781f43.png)